Friday, I saw an army of amputees in Pershing Square.

-I turned to her source of fright and only saw a thirtysomething white guy with messy brown hair, his hands patiently clasped in his lap.
+I turned to her source of fright and only saw a thirtysomething white guy with messy hair, his hands patiently clasped in his lap.
 He watched her run without pleasure or astonishment.
 A pigeon landed nearby and he gave it the same regards.

-“Should I be scared?”
+“Should I be scared of you?”
 I asked dully.